ArcBlock/forge-abi/priv/error.md

 ### default

+The transaction cannot pass sanity check.
 Possible Causes:
   1. Anti Land Attack: Sender and receiver address should not be equal
   2. Anti Replay Attack: This transaction has been seen in the chain and is treated as a replay tx.
-  3. decode tx: This transaction includeds `type-url` that can not be decoded properly.
+  3. decode tx: This transaction includes `type-url` that can not be decoded properly.
-  4. verify date: # TODO
+  4. verify date: the transaction is expired.
-  5. verify itx size: The itx's size in this transaction exceeds max size.
+  5. verify itx size: The size of itx in this transaction exceeds max size.
-  6. verify signer: # TODO
+  6. verify signer: the multisig signer is invalid
   7. verify tx size: The size of this transaction exceeds max size.
-  8. pre_pipeline extract signers: # TODO
+  8. pre_pipeline extract signers: the multisig signer is invalid

 ### deploy_protocol